glifio/modules/packages/filecoin-number/readme.md

 // filecoinNumber is an instance of BigNumber, so you can use it as such filecoinNumber.multiply(7)

-// it comes with 2 additional instance methods for showing the filecoin number in attofil or fil const inPicoFil = filecoinNumber.toPicoFil() const inAttoFil = filecoinNumber.toAttoFil() const inFil = filecoinNumber.toFil()
+// it comes with 2 additional instance methods for showing the filecoin number as a string in attofil or fil const inPicoFil = filecoinNumber.toPicoFil() const inAttoFil = filecoinNumber.toAttoFil() const inFil = filecoinNumber.toFil()